drewphillips/bamazon/README.md

 # bamazon app

-This app has 3 pages, so far only the first is working.
+This app has 3 pages,

 Before running the app run a *NPM install* in the console.